AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ## Batch Query Operation

-This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.
+This is for querying the details of multiple task IDs, and unlike above, the action needs to be selected as retrieve_batch.

 **Request Body** includes: